amaranth-lang/rfcs/text/0002-interfaces.md

 Although some HDLs and IRs (Migen, Chisel, FIRRTL, ...) choose to use the same basic aggregate data type to represent _structured data_ and _directional interfaces_, these mechanisms are in direct conflict.
 Complex forms of structured data, such as unions, are incompatible with associating directionality independently with every leaf member; and the non-directional nature of stored data requires complicated and error-prone rules when it can become a part of a directional connection.

-Amaranth, instead, opts to include two superficially similar mechanisms for defining and accessing hierarchical aggregate data: `amaranth.lib.data` (RFC #1) and `amaranth.lib.component` (this RFC). `amaranth.lib.data` provides _data views_ that reinterpret bit containers as complex aggregates, and entirely avoids directionality. `amaranth.lib.component` provides _signatures_ that give a concrete shape to signals at component boundaries, and always treats them as directional.
+Amaranth, instead, opts to include two superficially similar mechanisms for defining and accessing hierarchical aggregate data: `amaranth.lib.data` (RFC #1) and `amaranth.lib.wiring` (this RFC). `amaranth.lib.data` provides _data views_ that reinterpret bit containers as complex aggregates, and entirely avoids directionality. `amaranth.lib.wiring` provides _signatures_ that give a concrete shape to signals at component boundaries, and always treats them as directional.

 When connections are made strictly between an output and a correspondingly named input, interfaces gain a dualistic nature: every connection is made between two interfaces whose port directions are the inverse of each other, and which are identical otherwise.
 To describe interfaces without repeating oneself, then, one has to pick an arbitrarily preferred directionality (and stick with it).
 Many interfaces are asymmetric, with data flowing from a source to a sink, or transactions issued from an initiator to a target.
 Amaranth picks the _source_ or _initiator_ perspective; an interface, examined in isolation, defines as outputs the signals that would be outputs of an initiator (and inputs of a target).
 Then, when an interface with true (non-flipped) directionality describes a component's output, the same interface with inverse (flipped) directionality symmetrically describes an input.